-- pipeline-config can point to a pipeline config to use for this run only - parsl-config can point to a file containing JSON that represents a Parsl config to use for this run only - logs-dir can point to a location where log files from this run should be deposited; if it doesn't exist, it will be created; defaults to the currect directory
+- --pipeline-config can point to a pipeline config to use for this run only - --parsl-config can point to a Python file that represents a Parsl config to use for this run only (see below) - --logs-dir can point to a location where log files from this run should be deposited; if it doesn't exist, it will be created; defaults to the current directory - --run-name gives a name to the run, which will be used in the log filename and helps differentiate this run from other runs

-When an Operon pipeline is run, under the hood it creates a Parsl workflow which can be run in many different ways depending on the accompanying Parl configuration.
-This means that while the definition for a pipeline run with the run subprogram is consistent, that actual execution model may vary if the Parsl configuration varies.
+When an Operon pipeline is run, under the hood it creates a Parsl workflow which can be executed in different ways depending on the accompanying Parsl configuration.
+This means that while the definition for a pipeline run with the run subprogram is consistent, the actual execution model may vary if the Parsl configuration varies.